voschezang/coding-handbook/collaboration/scrum-guide.md

 - Time-based estimation.
 Based on the amount of resources available.
 - Complexity-based estimation.
 Independent of the amount of resources.

+The product **vision expresses** the avlue that a product should deliver, and to whom.
+[Ideally](https://www.scrum.org/resources/characteristics-product-vision) it is:

+- Aspritational.
+Encouraging.
+- Transparent and consise.
+- Human and relatable.
+Emphasizing users and stakeholders.
+- Clear and unambiguous.
+What to do and what not to do.

 ### Commitments